AM Basics & Station Setup

 limiter is included.
 The modulator can be configured (during construction) with

-an invaluable tool for properly tuning class E transmitters without the need
+an invaluable tool for tuning class E transmitters for optimum efficiency, and

 Note: an oscilloscope is needed for construction and initial testing.